LynchLab/MAPGD/README.md

 The final two columns are the major allele frequency in the metapopulation (meta_P) and the maximum likelihood estimate of the error rate (Error).
 Output columns are tab delimited.

-By default the program prints information to the file "dataout.txt" and this file will appear in the same location as the program.
-If an alternative file name is desired simply type if "mapgd -o FILENAME" where FILENAME is the name of your output file.
+By default the program reads information from the stdin and prints information to stdout.
+File names can be specifide using "mapgd -o FILENAME" where FILENAME is the name of your output file.

 <h3> The output of ei </h3>

-Columns 1 and 2 are site identifiers (ID1 and ID2); 3 and 4 designate major and minor nucleotides (major and minor); For each population in the sample four columns are printed : a major allele frequency (freq_P), test statistic for polymorphism (ll_poly), test statistic for fixed for the minor allele (ll_fixed), and coverage;
+Columns 1 and 2 are site identifiers (ID1 and ID2); 3 and 4 designate major and minor nucleotides (major and minor); A number of other columns exist [TODO : WRITE DESCRIPTION HERE]
-The final coloumn is the maximum likelihood estimate of the error rate (Error).

 Under the assumption of a chi-square distribution for the test statistic with one degree of freedom, significance at the 0.05, 0.01, 0.001 levels requires that the likelihood-ratio test statistic exceed 3.841, 6.635, and 10.827, respectively.